work-in-progress/node-persistent-task-status/README.md

 	mongoose.connect 'mongodb://localhost/pts_test'

 Retrieving a task container.
-A task container encapsulates the persistent state for individual tasks
+A task container encapsulates the persistent state for individual tasks.

 	client.getOrCreateTaskContainer 'the unique name here', (e,taskContainer) ->
 		taskContainer...

 We can use the task container to add tasks.
-They will be immediately persisted
+They will be immediately persisted.

 	... taskContainer.addTask "my unique name within container", null, (e,task) ->
 				task...